- $59,318 Young Child Falls In Open Elevator Shaft

 - $375,000 Young Client Bit On Her Lip By Neighbor’s Dog.

-After a serious car collision, you can be sure that the other side will try to assign as much fault for the accident as possible to you.
-An experienced Charleston personal injury lawyer can greatly increase your chances of obtaining a full recovery.
+After a serious car crash, you can be sure that the other side will try to assign as much fault for the accident as possible to you.
+An experienced Charleston car accident lawyer can greatly increase your chances of obtaining a full recovery for your injuries.
 Your lawyer can:

 - Investigate your accident to determine fault and liability